 Magnetization curves against field along the \textbf{a} and \textbf{b} directions at $T$ = 200~mK (Faraday balance) and $T$ = 500~mK (pulsed field) are shown in Fig.~\ref{fig:LT_mag}(a) and (b), respectively.
 For field along \textbf{a}, weak slope changes appear at 8 and 11~T, with saturation at $\mu_0H_{sat,a}$ $\sim$ 22~T ($g_a S = 3.8 \, \mu_{\mathrm{B}}$).
 Along \textbf{b}, anomalies at 6 and 10~T are more pronounced, saturating at $\mu_0 H_{\mathrm{sat},b} \sim 16 $~T ($g_b S = 4.35 \, \mu_{\mathrm B} $).
 The extracted $g$-factors are $g_a$ = 2.5 and $g_b$ = 2.9, confirming the magnetic anisotropy.

-Magnetization as a function of temperature under fields 1 – 14~T along the \textbf{a} and \textbf{b} directions are shown in Fig.~\ref{fig:VSM}(a) and (c), respectively.
+Magnetization as a function of temperature under fields 1 – 14~T along the \textbf{a} and \textbf{b} directions is shown in Figs.~\ref{fig:VSM}(a) and (c), respectively.
 These curves show a stronger suppression of $T_N$ with increasing field along \textbf{b} compared to \textbf{a}.
-The transition temperatures were extracted from phenomenological fits on anomalies in the numerical derivatives [Fig.~\ref{fig:VSM}(b,d)].
+The transition temperatures were extracted from phenomenological fits on anomalies in the numerical derivatives [Figs.~\ref{fig:VSM}(b,d)].